 Minimum stay: 3 weeks..

 Nevertheless, the applications will be examined as soon as they are received and every applicant considered suitable will be admitted immediately.

 The staff reserves the right to verify any information reported in the CV and to request additional documentation (e.g.: advising reports; references) at its discretion, before coming to a decision on the enrollment.

 An e-mail of confirmation or refusal will be sent to each applicant no later than a week after appliance.

 Upon acceptance, students will receive detailed information on the following enrollment requirements:

 - Medical certificate of good mental and physical health and medical history – if students have medical conditions, the certificate should be filled out and signed by a treating specialist.

 - Proof of Insurance – students must have a valid international health and injury insurance and must provide the insurance provider’s contact information as well as the policy number.

-- Release form – the participant must read and accept the terms of the field school; a signed release form must be submitted upon the starting date of the Summer School.
+- Release form – the participant must read and accept the terms of the field school; a signed release form must be submitted upon the starting date of the School.

 - Travel itineraries – all students must provide their detailed travel itinerary as soon as possible.
 This information will allow the staff to arrange airport/train station pick-ups and drop-offs in advance.